dottedmag/ppow/README.md

 ## Options

-The only block option at the moment is **indir**, which controls the execution directory of a block.
-Modd will change to this directory before executing commands and daemons, and change back to the previous directory afterwards.
+The only block option at the moment is **indir**, which controls the execution directory of a block. ppow will change to this directory before executing commands and daemons, and change back to the previous directory afterwards.

 The directory specification follows the same conventions as commands, and can